panoptic-labs/docs/docs/faq/faq.md

 <details>
 <summary>Do Panoptic liquidity providers (PLPs) suffer impermanent loss (IL)?</summary>
 No, Panoptic liquidity providers (PLPs) do not suffer IL from Uniswap LP positions.
-PLPs earn commission fees, and take on protocol risk (e.g. if the Panoptic pool is underwater, then PLPs can lose capital).
+PLPs earn commission fees, and take on protocol risk (e.g. if the Panoptic pool accrues bad debt, then PLPs can lose capital).
+However, protocol risk is minimized through state-of-the-art decentralized liquidation networks just as Aave, Compound, and dYdX use.
 </details>

 <details>